-Upon the closing of the offering contemplated by this registration statement, we will enter into an employment agreement (the "Employment Agreement") with Snehal Patel pursuant to which Mr. Patel will serve as our Chief Executive Officer.
-The term of the Employment Agreement will continue until December 31, 2021 and automatically renews for successive one year periods at the end of each term until either party delivers written notice of their intent not to review at least 60 days prior to the expiration of the then effective term.
-Pursuant to the terms of the Employment Agreement, Mr. Patel shall, among other things, (i) receive a base salary of \$450,000, subject to increase, (ii) shall be eligible to receive equity grants, (iii) shall be eligible to receive a annual bonus of up to 50% of his then base salary and (iv) shall be eligible to receive and benefit plans and shall receive such other fringe benefits as the Company offers to its senior executives and directors.
+On September 29, 2020, we entered into an employment agreement (the "Employment Agreement") with Snehal Patel, our Chief Executive Officer in connection with our initial public offering (the "IPO").
+The term of the Employment Agreement will continue until December 31, 2021 and automatically renews for successive one year periods at the end of each term until either party delivers written notice of their intent not to renew at least 60 days prior to the expiration of the then effective term.
+Pursuant to the terms of the Employment Agreement, Mr. Patel shall, among other things, (i) receive a base salary of \$450,000, subject to increase, (ii) shall be eligible to receive equity grants, (iii) shall be eligible to receive an annual bonus of up to 50% of his then base salary and (iv) shall be eligible to receive a strategic transaction bonus.
+In addition, Mr. Patel shall also be eligible to participate in all employee welfare and benefit plans and shall receive such other fringe benefits as we offer to our senior executives and directors.